leonardomuller1/leonardomuller1/readme.md

 ### Hi there 👋

 I am a Front-End developer, wanting to be FullStack, passionate about the best web.
-I have experience with projects using JavaScript, Jquery, AnimateCss, CSS3, HTML5,Slides.js, etc
+I have experience with projects using JavaScript, AnimateCss, CSS3, HTML5,Slides.js, etc